- Total project budget: $140 million

 - Budget items: Upgrade every park ($63 million), operating fund for park upgrades ($16.5 million), new soccer and related facilities ($29 million), Oklahoma River enhancements ($11.5 million), community gardens ($500,000), outdoor basketball and pickleball courts ($500,000), placemaking at Lake Stanley Draper ($2.5 million), renovation of Booker T. Washington Park ($5 million), Minnis Lakeview Park improvements ($500,000), Northeast Community Center enhancements ($2 million), new park in Canadian County ($2.25 million), new park in Cleveland County ($2.25 million), new park in southeast OKC ($2.25 million), new park in far northeast OKC ($2.25 million).

-- Presentation and video from July 9 (NOTE: Budget numbers and other details in presentations and videos from this summer are different than those proposed in the MAPS 4 package.)
+- Presentation and video from July 9, 2019.
+(NOTE: Budget numbers and other details in proposal presentations and videos from summer 2019 are different than those in the official MAPS 4 resolution.)

 Parks are critical to great neighborhoods and a great city.
 The MAPS 4 parks package allocates $140 million towards a transformation of our city’s parks system.

 First, $63 million is to upgrade every municipal neighborhood and community park outside of the central business district.
 Improvements will be based on need and neighborhood feedback.
 Improvements potentially include bathrooms, playground equipment, shade structures, splashpads, furnishings, trees, paths, activity facilities and signage.
 Another $16.5 million is for an operating fund to provide for the operations and maintenance of these park improvements.